 LOFAR was from the beginning expected to provide beautiful images of the diffuse and faint radio emission in radio galaxies.
 The radio emission stems from powerfull outflows (jets) generated in the vicinity of the supermassive black hole located in the center of the galaxies.
 The new LOFAR 145-MHz map shows that the galaxy 3C 31 has a larger physical size than previously known, reaching 1.1 Mpc (4 million light-years!).
 This means 3C31 now falls in the class of giant radio galaxies.
 However, the 145-MHz LOFAR image is not only beautiful, but also very useful for understanding how such huge objects like the jets of 3C31 evolve.
 The analysis revealed that the plasma flow in the jets must decelerate while expanding into the intergalactic medium.
 This would suggest an age of the radio galaxy of about 190 Myr, implying supersonic expansion of the tails of plasma.
-[Publication: Heesen et al.: LOFAR reveals the giant: a low-frequency radio continuum study of the outflow in the nearby FR I radio galaxy 3C 31, In: MNRAS 474, 5049 (2018)]
+[Published in Heesen et al., In: MNRAS 474, 5049 (2018)]

 Radio pulsars are rapidly rotating neutron stars that are seen as pulsating sources of radio emission due to the "lighthouse" effect.
 When the pulses pass through the interstellar medium, they are affected by several frequency-dependent effects that are most pronounced at low frequencies.
 With LOFAR, we can precisely monitor the dispersion measure (DM), which is equivalent to the amount of electrons between us and the source.
 For the first time, we were able to detect a frequency dependence of the DM as the radiation takes slightly different paths at different frequencies.
 This helps us to understand the interstellar medium and its effect on pulsar timing experiments.
-[Published in Donner et al.: First detection of frequency-dependent, time-variable dispersion measures, In: Astronomy & Astrophysics, Vol. 624, 2019]
+[Published in Donner et al., Astronomy & Astrophysics, Vol. 624, 2019]

 Not So Recent LOFAR Highlights

-Some slightly older (but still exiting) science highlights that were featured on this page at some earlier time can be found here.
+Some slightly older (but still exciting) science highlights that were featured on this page at some earlier time can be found here.